A Major NIH Grant Will Help Researchers Study Messaging About Risks of Tobacco Products

 By Mandira Banerjee

-The Annenberg School for Communication at the University of Pennsylvania is pleased to announce that a major grant from the FDA Center for Tobacco Products (CTP) and the National Institutes of Health (NIH) has been awarded to a group of researchers at the University of Pennsylvania and Johns Hopkins University to study public health communication messaging about the continuum of risk for tobacco products.
+The Annenberg School for Communication at the University of Pennsylvania is pleased to announce a major grant from the National Institutes of Health Tobacco Regulatory Science Program, an interagency partnership between the FDA Center for Tobacco Products (CTP) and the National Institutes of Health (NIH) has been awarded to a group of researchers at the University of Pennsylvania and Johns Hopkins University to study public health communication messaging about the continuum of risk for tobacco products.

 In 2022, an estimated 62.9 million people aged 15 years and older in the United States used tobacco products.
 This grant, totaling $9.6 million for the next four years, will help the researchers study effective ways to share the relative risks of tobacco products with multiple audiences, especially with youth and adults who use combustible tobacco.